![]() |

 Campaigners in Britain seem to suffer from several problems.
 They have shown themselves to have low aspirations, not daring to ask for the proven success of the Netherlands to be replicated but instead trying to find some alternative route to mass cycling.

-There remains great pent-up demand for cycling.
+There remains great suppressed demand for cycling.
 People gather at events at which they can cycle in safety.
 However outside of those events the public image of cycling in Britain is largely of an extreme sport that only "cyclists" take part in.
 Cyclists are viewed as being militant and angry outsiders.
 In part this is a result of cycle campaigning which has focused only on the needs of "cyclists" and therefore excluded other people from taking part.
+It also doesn't help that cycle campaigners often take an anti-car stance which separates them from the majority.
+It's worth bearing in mind that the Netherlands has achieved more than anywhere else for cycling with remarkably few anti-car policies.

 What do we want ?
 Gradual change.
 When do we want it ?
 In due course !

-Think what you really want to ask for.
+Think what the target actually is.
 If you want cycling to grow from 1% of journeys to 27% of journeys and for cycling to be normal for everyone then it must be inclusive of everyone.

 This is why cycle campaigning needs to grow to be inclusive and not be focused on a tiny minority.